AOT-Technologies/forms-flow-ai/USAGE.md

 ![image](https://user-images.githubusercontent.com/83489861/124453516-1107d380-dda5-11eb-9dba-2742cabc8582.png)

-* To create a new form click on **Create Form Button**.
-You can use the Drag-and-drop forms-builder with rich UI components to create a form with ease.
-> Freedom of Information and Protection of Privacy form is already created, so we are skipping the step of creating Form.
+* Select the `Freedom of Information and Protection of Privacy` form by clicking on it.
-* You can modify the form by clicking on the **View/Edit Form** button and you can edit the form design by clicking the **Edit Form** button or continue by moving the **Next** button if the form design is completed to move to the stage associating workflow to the form.
+* You can modify the form by clicking on the **View/Edit Form** button or continue by clicking the **Next** button.

 ![image](https://user-images.githubusercontent.com/83489861/124475627-8d0f1500-ddbf-11eb-8ca1-5898bcc7d499.png)